 If at any point in your interactions law enforcement cannot establish probable cause to continue with the investigation, they are required to stop and cannot move to the next phase of the investigation.
-If the police officer continued the investigation without probable cause, I can ask the court to exclude any evidence obtained from that point forward.
+If the police officer continued the investigation without probable cause, I as your OWI defense lawyer can ask the court to exclude any evidence obtained from that point forward.

 Depending on the circumstances of your case, this could mean that your blood alcohol content cannot be considered, that the Field Sobriety Tests cannot come into evidence, or that the stop itself was invalid.

 Even if my attempts to have the evidence excluded are ultimately unsuccessful, a Motion to Suppress Evidence is still beneficial because it gives me an opportunity to cross-examine the police officer and identify additional potential weaknesses in the prosecution’s case.

 If we are successful in having some or all of the evidence excluded, it makes it more difficult for the prosecutor to secure a guilty verdict, which may make it easier to negotiate a lighter sentence or even have the case dismissed.

 Your Performance on Field Sobriety Tests

 At some point during an OWI stop you were likely asked to perform Field Sobriety Tests (FSTs).
 These tests are supposed to be conducted according to a set of national standards, and may include some combination of: